cyrilmhansen/kistaverk/WORKINPROGRESS.md

 ## Snapshot
 - Kotlin now launches the system file picker, copies the chosen URI to cache, and sends the path to Rust via JSON (escaped with `JSONObject`).
 Renderer buttons support `requires_file_picker`; the sample screen shows “Select file and hash” and renders the resulting SHA-256 or an error message.
 - Rust computes streaming hashes (SHA-256/SHA-1/MD5/MD4), stores `last_hash`/`last_hash_algo`/`last_error`, and returns updated UI JSON.
 Counter stub remains but is unused.
 Added Shader demo screen emitting a GLSL fragment for a simple cosine color wave; shader screen can load a fragment from file.
-- Home menu now comes from a feature dictionary grouped by categories (Hashes, Graphics); hash buttons request file picker, shader opens demo.
+- Home menu now comes from a feature dictionary grouped by categories (Hashes, Graphics, Media); hash buttons request file picker, shader opens demo, and Kotlin image conversion lives under a Media group with its own sub-screen.
 - Build: release now shrinks/obfuscates (`minifyEnabled` + `shrinkResources`), enables ABI splits for Play, strips Rust symbols with size-focused Rust profile, excludes unused META-INF resources, disables BuildConfig, and targets arm64-v8a only (APK ~0.5 MB).
 Cargo.lock still not refreshed after adding `sha2`; cargo path remains hardcoded.
 Gradle density splits removed (AAB handles density).

 ## Known Issues / Risks
 - JNI dispatch can unwind or abort: `STATE.lock().unwrap()` plus no `catch_unwind` means any panic poisons the mutex and may crash the VM (rust/src/lib.rs).
 - Renderer still trusts incoming JSON and will crash on malformed output; no panic guard in JNI to backstop it.
 - State is ephemeral; no serialization/restoration path; no tests around dispatch or renderer parsing; Cargo.lock not updated for `sha2`.
 Cargo build task still compiles armeabi-v7a even though APK is arm64-only; stale armeabi-v7a .so remains on disk (not packaged).
+Image conversion flow depends on MediaStore/SAF; needs on-device verification for picker permissions.

 ## Next Implementation Step
 1. Harden JNI dispatch: wrap `Java_aeska_kistaverk_MainActivity_dispatch` in `catch_unwind`, replace `unwrap` with error propagation, and return a minimal error-screen JSON instead of letting panics cross the boundary.